Leeds United owner secures deal to take over troubled Sampdoria

-Sampdoria, which has just been relegated from Serie A for the first time in over a decade, said the deal entails a cash injection of up to 40 million euros ($44 million) to shore up the Genoa-based club’s finances.
+Sampdoria, which was relegated from Serie A this season for the first time in over a decade, said the deal entails a cash injection of up to 40 million euros (44 million USD) to shore up the Genoa-based club’s finances.

+To finalise the takeover, the restructuring plan needs final approval from the club’s creditors, a source close to the matter said, adding that talks with them were ongoing.

-Hard-hit by the pandemic, Sampdoria has been for sale for over a year as part of a process aimed at repaying creditors of the club’s former chairman and owner, who has been involved in a case of alleged bankruptcy.
+Hard-hit by the pandemic, Sampdoria has been for sale for over a year as part of a process aimed at repaying creditors of former chairman and owner Massimo Ferrero, who has been involved in a case of alleged bankruptcy.

 A trustee has been looking after the sale process, with Lazard acting as advisor.